VenueDriver/payment-driver/README.md

 A general payment service for sending payment requests that customers can pay, without our employees ever seeing the credit card information.

 This project creates a serverless payment system using AWS Lambda, AWS API Gateway, AWS DynamoDB, and AWS Cognito, with management users configured in AWS IAM.
 This setup ensures a low operation cost (virtually free) and high availability.

 What's Here
 -----------

 This app includes:

-* buildspec.yml - this file is used by AWS CodeBuild to package your application for deployment to AWS Lambda
-* index.js - this file contains the sample Node.js code for the web service
+* ```.js``` files - these files contain AWS Lambda functions for the service.
 * template.yml - this file contains the Serverless Application Model (SAM) used by AWS Cloudformation to deploy your application to AWS Lambda and Amazon API Gateway.
+* ```sam-launchpad.config.js``` - configuration for high-level deployment assistance scripting.
+* package.json - This project uses the Node toolchain, and this file is for NPM.
+* ```lib/``` - Code used by the Lambda functions.
+* ```sam-hooks/``` - the ```after-deploy.js``` script hooks into the deployment and synchronizes the project's static asset files to AWS S3.
+* ```themes/``` - This app supports white-label branding through swappable themes.
+Add yours here to override templates, assets, and to provide code hooks that will run in Lambda before or after events.

 Development Setup
 -----------------